open-traffic-generator/snappi-trex/docs/usage.md

 ## 1. Use ext='trex'
 In the python script, declare snappi-trex api using
 ```
-api = snappi.api(ext='trex')
+api = snappi.api(ext='trex', location='localhost:4501')
 ```
+Note: location follows format '{IP_ADDRESS}:{PORT}'.
+Default TRex port is 4501.

 ## 2. TRex must be installed
 TRex must be installed, and all snappi-trex Python scripts must have TRex's path added to the system path.
 To do this, scripts must start with the following imports.
+(MAKE SURE /opt/trex CONTAINS ONLY THE TREX DIRECTORY)

 ```
 import snappi